arnoldt100/anansi/documentation/source/how_to_build_anansi.rst

     * C++ and C compiler
     * Python

 are needed to build Anansi.
+The optional prerequisite

+    * Sphinx

-Sphinx is only needed for building documentation.
+is only needed for building documentation.

 ###########################
 Library Prerequisites Stage